William Byrd – Colloid Cyst

 The Path to UPMC

 An Air Force veteran of Desert Storm, William went to the local Veterans Affairs hospital in Clarksburg, WV, where an MRI of the head revealed a golf-ball-sized colloid cyst deep inside the natural fluid spaces (ventricles) of his brain.
 The cyst had disrupted normal flow of fluid through his brain, causing high pressure in his head.
 Although colloid cysts are not cancerous, William's condition was life threatening.
-He was immediately referred to the Neurosurgery team at UPMC, about 100 miles away.
+He was immediately referred to a UPMC neurosurgeon about 100 miles away.

 Because of the seriousness of William's condition, the surgeon wanted to remove the cyst right away.
 As a husband and father of two young children, William was apprehensive about undergoing surgery so unexpectedly.
 He said he wanted to "make sure my affairs were all in order" before committing to surgery.